bieri2/bieri-et-al-2025-EGU-GMD/README.md

 - **release-v4.5-WRF**: This is the release of HRLDAS/Noah-MP which served as the basis for our simulations and model development.
 It is also the version used for the GW experiment described in the publication.
 - **fd:** Version of HRLDAS/Noah-MP with free drainage configuration.
 This version was used for the FD (control) experiment described in the publication.

 Information on downloading, compiling, and running HRLDAS/Noah-MP can be found at https://github.com/NCAR/hrldas.
-Questions about the code in this repository can be directed to Carolina Bieri, University of Illinois Urbana-Champaign (bieri2@illinois.edu).
+Questions about the code in this repository can be directed to Carolina Bieri (cab478@ucar.edu).